Skip to Content

 Assistant Professor – The Middle East; social and cultural history

 I am a social and cultural historian of the modern Middle East.
-I completed my Ph.D. in History at McGill University, and I held postdoctoral fellowships at KU Leuven and the University of Cambridge.
-I taught Middle East History at the National University of Ireland, Maynooth, before moving back to Canada and coming to Carleton University.
-My research has received generous support from the Social Sciences and Humanities Research Council of Canada (SSHRC) as well as the Fonds de recherche du Québec – Société et culture (FRQSC).
+My work explores how ideas and institutions shaped modern Arab societies, particularly through education, cultural production, and the press.
+I earned my Ph.D. in History at McGill University and held postdoctoral fellowships at KU Leuven and the University of Cambridge.
+Before joining Carleton University, I taught Middle East History at the National University of Ireland, Maynooth.
+My research has received generous support from the Social Sciences and Humanities Research Council of Canada (SSHRC) and the Fonds de recherche du Québec – Société et culture (FRQSC).
 For outstanding teaching I was recognized as a “Teaching Hero” in 2021 by the Irish National Forum for the Enhancement of Teaching and Learning in collaboration with the Union of Students in Ireland.

-My book, The Last Nahdawi: Taha Hussein and Institution Building in Egypt (Stanford University Press) was released in 2021, and an Arabic translation is forthcoming with Kalima in the United Arab Emirates.
+My first book, The Last Nahdawi: Taha Hussein and Institution Building in Egypt (Stanford University Press) was released in 2021, and in 2023 the Arabic translation of the book was published by Kalima, the translation arm of the Department of Culture in Abu Dhabi, United Arab Emirates.
 The book examines the efforts of Taha Hussein (1889-1973), one of the most influential thinkers and statesmen of the modern Arab world, in formulating and implementing Egypt’s cultural and educational policies within a challenging colonial context.
 The book offers both a history of modern state formation, revealing how the Egyptian state came to hold such a strong grip over culture and education, and a compelling examination of the life and work of one of the most iconic figures in modern Arab history.
 By exploring achievements in culture and education, such as introducing free education, opening Egyptian universities to women, and resisting French colonial policies in North Africa, the book situates modern Egypt’s cultural influence in the Arab-Islamic world within the structural changes and political processes of the parliamentary period (1922-1952).

-Reviews of The Last Nahdawi have been overwhelmingly positive in and outside the Middle East.
-These reviews have appeared in Times Literary Supplement, Ahram Weekly, Akhbar al-Adab, Jadaliyya, Qantara, International Journal of Middle East Studies, and The Journal of North African Studies, among others.
+Reviews of The Last Nahdawi have been overwhelmingly positive in scholarly and public forums, including the Times Literary Supplement, Ahram Weekly, Akhbar al-Adab, Jadaliyya, Qantara, International Journal of Middle East Studies, and The Journal of North African Studies, among others.

 Selected Publications: